gtech-mulearn/MOP/ONIXBeckn.md

 ### GUI for Onix Core

 1. Setup Env
-2. Install onix
+2. Install onix and add network specific rule sets (Layer 2).
-3. Test the installation through multiple scenerios
+3. Test the installation through multiple scenerios by adding network
 4. Check the HeartBeat through the registry
 5. Exeption handling (For a graceful shutdown)